CaptainTsubasa78/vitathemes/README.md

 ##[VitaThemes](//repod.github.io/vitathemes)

-This is a front-end driven website powered by the Reddit API and the [vitathemes subreddit](//reddit.com/r/vitathemes) as the backend.
+This is a front-end driven website powered by the Reddit API and the [vitathemes subreddit](//reddit.com/r/vitathemes) as the back-end.

 ##Features
  - 1:1 mirroring of the subreddit (barring ignored posts)